ACoAs – “Being Negative” (Part 3)

-sucks my air!!
+EVERYTHING & EVERYONE sucks up my air!!

 PREVIOUS: Negative Thinking (#2)

-YOU’re too negative IF YOU :
+YOU’re thinking is too negative IF YOU :

 • are always complaining about things, even when it’s in a rational, logical-sounding way, “This —- is an interesting tidbit to mull over”